truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/CreatePoolWizard.md

    Click **Save And Go To Review** if you don't want to add other VDEV types to the pool, or click **Next** to move to the next wizard screen.

-3. Add any other VDEV to the pool you want to include.
+3. Add any other VDEV you want to include in the pool.

    Click **Save And Go To Review** if you don't want to add other VDEV types to the pool, or click **Next** to move to the next wizard screen.